 When you purchase a variable life or variable annuity contract:

 The variable contract must generally provide you with prospectuses for the variable annuity and for any underlying mutual funds.
-Depending on your preferences and the fund’s practices, this could mean delivery of a paper copy of the prospectus or e-delivery of the prospectus.
+Depending on your preferences and the insurance company’s practices, this could mean delivery of a paper copy of the prospectus or e-delivery of the prospectus.
+If you receive a summary prospectus for your contract, the contract’s full prospectus and a summary prospectus for each underlying mutual fund will be available on its website.
 You can also always request a paper copy free of charge.

 Statement of Additional Information (SAI)